Pest Description

 2) For liners or containers up to 1 gal, send several whole plants.

 3) For larger trees or shrubs, collect samples from one or two symptomatic plants.
-Include all four of the following:
+Include all four of the following:- Small-diameter stem subsample: Cut several stems at whichever of the following is lower: the transition zone to healthy-looking foliage or wood, or the point at which the stem diameter reaches 1/2".

 5) Do not allow the material to dry out, but do not add water or wet paper towels.
 Do not expose to heat or direct sun.
 Keep at room temperature or in the refrigerator if it cannot be sent or brought immediately to a diagnostic clinic.
 Do not pack on ice.